 - Trademark white booths match the surrounds

-Today, k.u.k. works as a form of branding to hint at a touch of royal elegance.
-Which is fair enough at the Michaelerplatz market, because the location is about as imperial as they come.
+Today, k.u.k. works as a form of branding to hint at a touch of regal elegance.
+Which is fair enough at the Michaelerplatz market, because the location is about as regal as they come.

 The white booths of this small market sit on and around the square that forms one end of the Hofburg: the palace complex at the heart of the former Habsburg administration.

-The palace buildings, specifically the great domed entrance, mark one side.
+The palace buildings, specifically the great domed entrance, mark one side of the open area.
 The other sides feature such historical joys as:

-- The Loos house (now a bank): a classic example of Vienna Modernism that had the Kaiser curling his lip in disdain and disappointment (allegedly)
+- The Loos house: a classic example of Vienna Modernism that had the Kaiser curling his lip in disdain and disappointment (allegedly)

 - The 800 year-old Gothic St. Michael’s Church